Marc Rich

 Marc Rich (born Marcell David Reich; December 18, 1934 – June 26, 2013) was a Belgian-American commodities trader, financier, and businessman.
-He founded the commodities company Glencore, and was later indicted in the United States on federal charges of tax evasion, wire fraud, racketeering, and making oil deals with Iran during the Iran hostage crisis.
+He founded the commodities company Glencore and was later indicted in the United States on federal charges of tax evasion, wire fraud, racketeering, and selling Iranian oil to Israel during the Iran hostage crisis.
 He fled to Switzerland at the time of the indictment and never returned to the United States.

-He received a widely criticized presidential pardon from President Bill Clinton, on his last day in office; Rich's ex-wife Denise had made large donations to the Democratic Party.
+He received a widely criticized presidential pardon from President Bill Clinton, on his last day in office.
+Rich had donated large sums to Israeli officials and organizations, which had pleaded extensively on his behalf.
+Rich's ex-wife Denise had also made donations to the Democratic Party.

 Early life

 Rich was born in 1934 to a Jewish family in Antwerp, Belgium.
 In 1941 his parents emigrated with their son to the United States to escape the Nazis.
 They traveled via Vichy France, Spain, Portugal, and the liner Serpa Pinto.

 His father opened a jewelry store in Kansas City, Missouri, then moved the family to Queens, New York City in 1950, where he started a company that imported Bengali jute to make burlap bags, and later started a business trading agricultural products and helped found the American Bolivian Bank (Banco Boliviano Americano S.A).
 Rich attended high school at the Rhodes Preparatory School in Manhattan.
 He later attended New York University, but dropped out after one semester to work for Philipp Brothers (now known as Phibro LLC) in 1954 where he worked with Pincus Green.